l4nos/laravel-auth0-multi-tenancy/README.md

 This package was built to sit alongside the main auth0 package.
 Unfortunately that package has limited management API capabilities / facades.
 This package aims to remedy that.

+## Progress

+So far the following items are working:

+- Authentication
+- User Management
+- Branding Management
+- Organization Management

-##### If anyone from Auth0 wishes to merge this extra functionality into the main package, please feel free to fork and extract what you need, all I ask is to be credited.
+##### As I complete other modules, they will be listed above.
+If anyone from Auth0 wishes to merge this extra functionality into the main package, please feel free to fork and extract what you need, all I ask is to be credited.

 ### Documentation Notes